davidnwright/conferencenotes/Congress 2019 DHSI Sessions.md

 	- DISTORTIONS
 	-
 - the fragility of the embodied space when we record -- has meaning to the listener, but not the originator.

+This was a great session... with lots of stuff around mapping care, transience, mapping as (un)fixed, and a colonial practice... what can be mapped?

+---

+**Session II: Archives and Anthologies**

+- AP POP - wasn't listening - baseball!

+---

+Micronarrative, Virtual Reality and Medium Specificity: "Circa 1948"

+- Cave version -- not available any longer
+- Social and Cultural Contradictions
+	- Class
+	- Power
+	- Corruption
+		- Role of Women (power)
+- In VR, the dot on the floor moves the video

+- glow where the dialogue takes place
+	- glows are ghost-like avatars
+	- nothing can change -- exploratory interaction, meaning can be discovered but not modified
+	- Ergodic experience, requires work
+	- missed dialogue
+	- refusal of closure - no resolution -- this merges with ideas in *Maus*
+	- user seeks some sort of narrative resolution without actual finding one.
+	- Stan Douglas -- look at him as an eletronic storytellor
+	- open-ended arc, results in search for the story...
+		- lack of narrative closure, presents historically complex period in time... lack of resolution means ideas, values, and reality take the foreground...

+	---

+Matty - Stories of Loss: Fragility in the Archives - Endings

 -

+---

 -
 -
 -